Semhal22/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	2. Add node - To the beginning of a linked list
 	3. Add node at the end
 	4. Frees a list
 	5. Free - Frees a list and sets pointer to first to NULL
+	6. Pop - Deletes the head node